Start a New Student Group

 6. Meet with your Student Activities Representative

-• SA Reps are automatically assigned based on your group’s type.
-Check the list of reps below to find out who yours is.
+• Student Activities Reps are automatically assigned based on your group’s type.
+Check the list of reps below to find out who yours is

 • Your rep will reach out once the application is submitted, including updated constitution, roster, and answers to the questions on the application

-• SA Reps are a resource to help make sure your application doesn’t have holes in it and is as compelling as possible once it’s brought to committee
+• Student Activities Reps are a resource to help make sure your application doesn’t have holes in it and is as compelling as possible once it’s brought to committee

 7. After your application is submitted